gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 Thus out of the 1000 students, 642 students didn't complete the 'Test preparation course' and 358 students completed it.

+The number of students passed across the status of completion of the test preparation course:
 ```python
 #number of students passed across the status of completion of the test preparation course
 print("The number of students passed across the status of completion of the test preparation course:")